 Innovative Theatre in Education

-Gibber work with key organisations within the water industry to support greater water efficiency and educate future customers through memorable learning experiences using innovative Theatre in Education (TiE) techniques that are entertaining, informative and fun.
+Gibber work with key organisations within the water industry to support greater water efficiency and educate future customers through memorable learning experiences using innovative Theatre in Education (TiE).

-This post looks at why TiE is an effective method for engaging with young people to deliver key water saving messages.
+This post looks at why TiE is an effective method for engaging with young people to deliver key water saving messages in an entertaining, informative and fun way.
 As well as, a case study example of a program Gibber develop and deliver that achieves positive changes in attitudes and water using behaviour.

 Why Theatre in Education?

-When it comes to learning about social or environmental issues no one likes to be lectured or talked at and young people are certainly no exception.
-Using a combination of live interactive theatre and multi-media Gibber create and deliver hard hitting, memorable learning experiences that are entertaining, educational, and fun.
+When it comes to learning about social or environmental issues no one likes to be lectured or talked at and young people are no exception.

-Delivered within the school environment and underpinned with links to the national curriculum, our well researched, bespoke scripts, are brought to life by professional actors who create realistic, credible characters that the young people can recognise and empathise with.
-This has been identified in evaluation as a prerequisite to attitudinal change.
+Delivered within the school environment and underpinned with links to the national curriculum, well researched, bespoke scripts, are brought to life by professional actors.
+The actors create credible characters that the young people can identify and empathise with which has been identified in evaluation as a prerequisite to attitudinal change.

 Following the performance, the same inspirational actors work with the young people in an interactive workshop, ensuring the messages have been understood and retained.
 This helps young people assimilate the learning into their own thinking and understand the benefits of making small changes and how it can impact positively on their own lives.

-Ultimately, our theatre in education programs empower young people to make informed, healthy life choices.
-We’re able to start conversations around issues in a way that teachers can’t, challenging young people to achieve and fulfil their potential.
-Leaving behind a legacy for both teachers and parents to continue that conversation long after we’ve left.
+Ultimately, theatre in education programs empower young people to make informed, healthy life choices.
+A TiE delivery style helps you to start conversations around issues in a way that teachers and adults can’t.
+It raises awareness of the topic presented and it leaves behind a legacy for teachers and parents to continue that conversation long after we’ve left.

 How TiE supports water efficiency?